karatelabs/karate/README.md

 everything else.
 There are a couple of solutions, one is to use [JUnit suites](https://github.com/junit-team/junit4/wiki/Aggregating-tests-in-suites) - but the simplest should be to have a JUnit class (with the Karate annotation) at the 'root' of your test packages (`src/test/java`, no package name).
-With that in position, you can do this:
+With that in place, you can do this:

 ```
 mvn test -Dcucumber.options="--plugin junit:target/cucumber-junit.xml --tags ~@ignore" -Dtest=TestAll